Economy of England in the Middle Ages: Rise of the cloth trade

 Cog ships were increasingly important to English trade as both exports and imports grew.

 Cloth manufactured in England increasingly dominated European markets during the 15th and early 16th centuries.
 England exported almost no cloth at all in 1347, but by 1400 around 40,000 cloths a year were being exported – the trade reached its first peak in 1447 when exports reached 60,000.
 Trade fell slightly during the serious depression of the mid-15th century, but picked up again and reached 130,000 cloths a year by the 1540s.
 The centres of weaving in England shifted westwards towards the Stour Valley, the West Riding, the Cotswolds and Exeter, away from the former weaving centres in York, Coventry and Norwich.

+The expansion of cloth exports was accompanied by changes in the organization of production.
+In some regions, clothiers coordinated spinning, weaving, fulling, and finishing through rural or domestic outworkers, an arrangement later known as the putting-out system.
+This system would continue to spread during the early modern period.
+The spinning wheel, which had reached Europe by the thirteenth century, was in use in England by the fourteenth century and gradually increased the productivity of yarn-making, although hand spindles continued to be used alongside it.

 The wool and cloth trade was primarily now being run by English merchants themselves rather than by foreigners.
 Increasingly, the trade was also passing through London and the ports of the South-West.
 By the 1360s, 66–75% of the export trade was in English hands and by the 15th century this had risen to 80%; London managed around 50% of these exports in 1400, and as much as 83% of wool and cloth exports by 1540.
 The growth in the numbers of chartered trading companies in London, such as the Worshipful Company of Drapers or the Company of Merchant Adventurers of London, continued, and English producers began to provide credit to European buyers, rather than the other way around.
 Usury grew during the period, and few cases were prosecuted by the authorities.